 That’s because our problem isn’t just a pop culture disconnect, it’s that we actually are naturally skinny.
 So why are we skinny people seemingly so different from everyone else?

 There are a number of factors that result in a large variety of body types.
 Our body type is called the “ectomorph” body type.
-The ectomorph, is shaped by a number of traits that result in a naturally slender physique: a narrow bone structure, a fast and adaptive metabolism, a modest appetite, higher insulin sensitivity, smaller stomach size, and skinny-gal hormones.
+Ectomorph is a term for a combination of traits that make your body narrower: a narrow bone structure, a fast and adaptive metabolism, a modest appetite, higher insulin sensitivity, smaller stomach size, and skinny-gal hormones.
 Combine enough of these traits together and it can become incredibly difficult to gain weight.

-We’ll discuss these ectomorph traits over the course of the article.
+We’ll discuss these ectomorph traits in more detail over the course of the article.